 It might be tempting to buy a cheap plastic pump.
 However, in the long run it’s usually cheaper to buy a quality product, especially when you factor in the cost of your time.

 Look for 3-year warranties, no less.
 Most companies provide either a 1-year or 3-year warranty.
 However, we get worried by company’s that provide only 1-year warranties because a quality sump pump should last 10 or more years.

-Type of Sump Pump
+4. Type of Sump Pump

-Unlike a pedestal-style sump pump, it covers the sump pit with an airtight lid that (1) reduces noice and (2) keeps debris from entering into the pit.
+Unlike a pedestal-style sump pump, a submersible sump pump covers the sump pit with an airtight lid that (1) reduces noice and (2) keeps debris from entering into the pit.

-Probably not as important as you might think.
+This one is not as important as you might think.
 Why?
-Fortunately, there are tons of great brands out there.
+In today’s market, there are tons of great brands out there.